 George Washington Smith Restages The Black Crook

 The Black Crook is a work of musical theatre first produced, with great success, in New York in 1866.
-Many theatre writers have identified The Black Crook as the first popular piece that conforms to the modern notion of a musical, while others regard this conclusion “as something of a joke”.
-The book is by Charles M. Barras (1826–1873).
-The music, selected and arranged by Thomas Baker, consists mostly of adaptations, but it included some new songs composed for the piece, notably “You Naughty, Naughty Men”.
+Many theatre writers have identified The Black Crook as the first popular piece that conforms to the modern notion of a musical, while others regard this conclusion “as something of a joke.”
+The Black Crook‘s book was written by Charles M. Barras (1826–1873).
+The music, selected and arranged by Thomas Baker, consists mostly of adaptations, but included some new songs composed for the show, notably “You Naughty, Naughty Men.”
 The story is a Faustian melodramatic romantic comedy, but the production became famous for its spectacular special effects and skimpy costumes.

-It opened on September 12, 1866 at the 3,200-seat Niblo’s Garden on Broadway, in New York City, and ran for a record-breaking 474 performances.
-It was then toured extensively for decades and revived on Broadway in 1870–71, 1871–72 and many more times after that.
+The show opened on September 12, 1866 at the 3,200-seat Niblo’s Garden on Broadway in New York City and ran for a record-breaking 474 performances.
+It then toured extensively for decades and was revived on Broadway in 1870–71, 1871–72, and many more times after that.
 The Black Crook is often considered a prototype of the modern musical in that its popular songs and dances are interspersed throughout a unifying play and performed by the actors.

-A British production titled The Black Crook, which opened at the Alhambra Theatre on December 23, 1872, was an opera bouffe with a new story based on some of the French source material that influenced the New York version, with new music by Frederic Clay and Georges Jacobi.
+A British production titled The Black Crook, which opened at the Alhambra Theatre on December 23, 1872, was an opéra bouffe with a new story based on some of the French source material that influenced the New York version and with new music by Frederic Clay and Georges Jacobi.
 A silent film version of The Black Crook was produced in 1916.

-The production combined scantily clad Italian Ballerinas with special effects, it was sensationalism and spectacle, mixing in a melting-pot of entertainment both high and low.
+The production combined scantily clad Italian Ballerinas with special effects—sensationalism and spectacle, a melting pot of entertainment both high and low.
 It was widely popular and got more outrageous with each production.
-1868 The Black Crook was restaged by GW Smith for the Walnut Street Theatre where he restored the integrity of the ballet.
+In 1868, The Black Crook was restaged by George Washington Smith for the Walnut Street Theatre, where he restored the integrity of the ballet.

-George Washington Smith, born in Philadephia and deemed America’s first premier danseur.
+George Washington Smith was born in Philadelphia and is deemed America’s first premier danseur.
 Smith’s talents were developed by studying with various visiting European teachers in his native Philadelphia, then a mecca for theatre and dance.
 His performing debut was made in 1832, and he soon grew into a versatile dancer, admired for his skills as a technician, actor, partner, and pantomimist.